 Our grantmaking is grounded in the belief that all people with disabilities have a right to pursue competitive, integrated employment and live with dignity within our communities.
 Inclusion in the workplace is the primary focus of our grant funding, which helps people with disabilities find meaningful work and gain independence.

-With the support of our donors, Kessler Foundation changes the lives of people with disabilities.
+With the support of our donors, Kessler Foundation maximizes recovery, independence, and inclusion for people with disabilities.
 The impact is profound.
-People with paralysis stand and walk for the first time.
-Stroke survivors drive again.
-People with multiple sclerosis and traumatic brain injury improve their ability to learn and remember.
-Jobseekers with disabilities find satisfying employment and become self-sufficient.
+People with paralysis take their first steps.
+Young adults with autism improve awareness of their personal strengths and their ability to self-advocate.
+Stroke survivors regain independence.
+Individuals with multiple sclerosis and traumatic brain injury improve thinking, learning, and memory.
+Jobseekers and veterans with disabilities find satisfying employment and become self-sufficient.

 The mission of Kessler Foundation is to improve quality of life for people with disabilities through discovery, innovation, demonstration, application, and dissemination.